 6.8 Where appropriate for a student with a disability to prevent or respond to bullying, the student’s IEP or section 504 plan may address the skills and proficiencies the student needs to respond to or not engage in bullying.

 The school district will take appropriate action against any person who retaliates against anyone who makes a good faith report of alleged bullying or against anyone who testifies, assists or participates in an investigation, or against anyone who testifies, assists or participates in a proceeding or hearing relating to such bullying.
 Retaliation includes, but is not limited to, any form of intimidation, reprisal, harassment or intentional disparate treatment.
-Consequences for retaliation shall be consistent with Administrative Regulation 503.3AR, Student Behavior Expectations and Consequences for Misbehavior, and the factors identified in section 5.4 of this regulation.
+Responses to retaliation shall be consistent with Administrative Regulation 503.3AR, Student Behavior Expectations and Responses for Behavior, and the factors identified in section 5.4 of this regulation.

 The school district prohibits harassment, discrimination or violence based upon a person’s sex, race, religion, color, creed, national origin, marital status, disability, status with regard to public assistance, sexual orientation, membership or activity in a local human rights commission or age.
 The school district also prohibits hazing.
 The school district’s process for handling reports of such behavior is located in Administrative